lofar-astron/factor/docs/source/parset.rst

         Use WSClean or CASA for imaging of entire facet (default = ``wsclean``).
 For large bandwidths, the CASA imager is typically faster.

-    wsclean_nbands
+    wsclean_nchannels_factor
-        Max number of bands per WSClean image when wide-band clean is used (default = 1).
+        Max factor used to set the number of WSClean channel images when wide-band clean is used (default = 4).
+The number of channel images is determined by dividing the number of bands by the nearest divisor to this factor.
 Smaller values produce better results but require longer run times.
-        Wide-band clean is activated when there are more than 5 bands.
+Wide-band clean is activated when there are more than 5 bands

     selfcal_cellsize_arcsec
         Self calibration pixel size in arcsec (default = 1.5).